Cheapest gas prices in Lancaster County - Friday, March 18 [list]

-The average price for a gallon of unleaded regular gas has passed the $4 mark in Lancaster County, with most pumps clocking in at or above $4.30 a gallon, according to Gas Buddy.
+The average price for a gallon of unleaded regular gas has passed the $4 mark in Lancaster County, though after nearly two weeks, prices are slowly dropping below the $4.30 per gallon mark, according to Gas Buddy.

 Here's a look at where to get the cheapest gas in Lancaster County.